MontrealCorpusTools/ISCAN/docs/source/tutorials_iscan.rst

 Step 4: Examining & analysing the data
 --------------------------------------

 With the tutorial complete, we should now have a CSV file saved on our personal machine containing information about the set of objects we queried for and all other relevant information.

+We now examine this data.
+This part doesn't use ISCAN, so it's not necessary to actually carry out the steps below unless you want to.

-To examine the data, open the CSV in R as follows:
+First, open the CSV in R:

 .. code-block:: R